NRdrgz/AMD_Robotics_Hackathon_2025_InverseKinematricks/README.md

 - Our system is easy to use and fully centralized, handling all arms, conveyor belt, computer vision, and state management in a unified architecture
 - Leveraging VLA (Vision-Language-Action) models, we can quickly learn and adapt to new types of packages with minimal retraining
+- Our Webapp makes it easy to monitor package states, even when you're not within the room.

 ## Additional Links